Jimmie's Guide to Home Theater Systems

 Select "Edit" Channels.
 There is an option to Select All.
 Select "Delete".

 At this point the "TV Plus" icon will disappear from the apps list on the Home screen.
 (It goes to the "Source" list).
-But the TV is still playing other optional content (apparently "Live TV")!
-So it's still not stopped!
-The TV content is playing (above the Home Screen icons) as soon as you turn the set on.
+Hopefully the playing of "Live TV" should stop, especially if you have set up both units as described above.

 Helpful extra step: